heseltime/heseltime.github.io/pages/wolfram.md

 <div id="theorema-et-al">

-I bridged from my Bachelor's in Software Engineering through the AI components in symbolic described here to my job for Wolfram Research: my Software Engineering thesis treats Wolfram Language as the full-fledged programming language it aims to be.
+I bridged from my <a href="https://risc.jku.at/th/theorema-project-document-processing/">Bachelor's in Software Engineering (thesis details directly from RISC, an international institute with a research focus on various branches of symbolic computation)</a> through the AI components in symbolic described above to my job for Wolfram Research: my Software Engineering thesis treats Wolfram Language as the full-fledged programming language it aims to be! <a href="..\assets\pdf\Tma2TexPresentation1.pdf">Some more on Wolfram Language as an engineering tool in my presentation given about the thesis project (some in DE)</a>

 </div>

-[Details directly from RISC](https://risc.jku.at/th/theorema-project-document-processing/) (RISC is an international institute with a research focus on various branches of symbolic computation) and [here an initial presentation given about the project (some DE, but the main content is in EN)](..\assets\pdf\Tma2TexPresentation1.pdf).

 <nav class="nav">
     <ul class="nav__list">